-- \Rightarrow Not grind - \Rightarrow Not rotate
+- ⇒ Not grind - Not rotate

 Coverings are also necessary outside of operating and motion travel areas of persons.
 These demands can be modified if other sufficient safety devices are available.
 During operation, the safety precautions must be operative.
-By vibrations, damages can occur at hand-guided devices which can lead to injuries.
+By vibrations, damages can occur at the device.